ddacw/FFFT/README.md

 ### Structure

-All of the implemented FFT transform the sequence in-place.
+All of the implemented FFT transform the sequence in place.
 Main functionalities

 - `MFFT::Transform` computes the 1D FFT via the N-dimension DFT,